d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 }
 ```

-The Lxik JWT bundle sends the JWT token in the response with the `application/json` content type.
-If we want to use the `postMessage` API, we need to send the response with the `text/html` content type and add the required script to the response.
+The Lexik JWT bundle sends the JWT token in the response with the `application/json` content type.
+However, if we intend to use the `postMessage` API, we must send the response with the `text/html` content type and include the necessary script in the response.

-To do that, we need to create a custom response handler that uses the `lexik_jwt_authentication.handler.authentication_success` service.
-Here is how I did it:
+To accomplish this, we need to create a custom response handler that utilizes the `lexik_jwt_authentication.handler.authentication_success` service.
+Here’s how I implemented it:

 ```php
 // src/Security/OAuthJwtSuccessHandler.php